Allopurinol, a xanthine oxidase inhibitor, is a urate-lowering medication.

-Maculopapular pruritic rash, gastrointestinal adverse effects including nausea and diarrhea are other common adverse effects.
-Laboratory abnormalities including transaminitis and elevated serum alkaline phosphatase, leukopenia and thrombocytopenia can occur.
+Maculopapular pruritic rash, gastrointestinal adverse effects, including nausea and diarrhea, are other common adverse effects.
+Laboratory abnormalities, including transaminitis and elevated serum alkaline phosphatase, leukopenia, and thrombocytopenia, can occur.
 Other less common and rare adverse effects include liver necrosis, granulomatous hepatitis, cholestatic jaundice, interstitial nephritis, and vasculitis.

 Allopurinol hypersensitivity syndrome (AHS) is a rare severe adverse effect of allopurinol with an incidence of about 1 in 1000, with a high mortality rate of 20% to 25%.
 The mechanism is a T-cell mediated immune reaction to oxypurinol.
-The highest risk is in the first few months of therapy especially with higher starting doses of allopurinol.
-Concurrent diuretics, especially thiazide use, renal insufficiency stage 3 or higher are major risk factors.
-Patients of Korean, Han Chinese and Thai descent with HLA-B*5801 genotype are at a very high risk of AHS.
+The highest risk is in the first few months of therapy, especially with higher starting doses of allopurinol.
+Concurrent diuretics, especially thiazide use, renal insufficiency stage 3, or higher, are major risk factors.
+Patients of Korean, Han Chinese, and Thai descent with HLA-B*5801 genotype are at a very high risk of AHS.
 Clinical features of AHS include Stevens-Johnson syndrome, toxic epidermal necrolysis, vasculitis, hepatocellular injury, acute kidney injury, fever, leukocytosis, and eosinophilia.
 Management is supportive.
 Lowering the starting dose of allopurinol to less than 100 mg daily in all patients, and less than 50 mg daily in patients with chronic kidney disease stage 3 or worse can lower the risk of AHS.

 Several drug interactions exist with allopurinol.
 The most important drug interaction is with azathioprine and 6-mercaptopurine, both of which are metabolized by the enzyme xanthine oxidase.
 Use of any xanthine oxidase inhibitor such as allopurinol in a patient on azathioprine or 6-mercaptopurine can cause severe agranulocytosis and pancytopenia.

-Presence of HLA-B*5801 genotype in patients of Korean descent with chronic kidney disease stage 3 or worse, or in patients of Han Chinese or Thai descent irrespective of renal function is an especially high risk of AHS (hazard ratio of several hundred).
-American College of Rheumatology recommends screening this population for HLA-B*5801 genotype using the polymerase chain reaction (PCR) testing prior to initiating allopurinol, and if positive, using an alternative urate-lowering therapy.
+Presence of HLA-B*5801 genotype in patients of Korean descent with chronic kidney disease stage 3 or worse, or in patients of Han Chinese or Thai descent irrespective of renal function, is an especially high risk of AHS (hazard ratio of several hundred).
+American College of Rheumatology recommends screening this population for HLA-B*5801 genotype using the polymerase chain reaction (PCR) testing before initiating allopurinol, and if positive, using an alternative urate-lowering therapy.
 However, universal HLA-B*5801 allopurinol screening is not recommended given the significantly lower HLA-B*5801 prevalence and hazard ratio in other populations.

 |||Khanna D,Fitzgerald JD,Khanna PP,Bae S,Singh MK,Neogi T,Pillinger MH,Merill J,Lee S,Prakash S,Kaldas M,Gogia M,Perez-Ruiz F,Taylor W,Lioté F,Choi H,Singh JA,Dalbeth N,Kaplan S,Niyyar V,Jones D,Yarows SA,Roessler B,Kerr G,King C,Levy G,Furst DE,Edwards NL,Mandell B,Schumacher HR,Robbins M,Wenger N,Terkeltaub R, 2012 American College of Rheumatology guidelines for management of gout.
 Part 1: systematic nonpharmacologic and pharmacologic therapeutic approaches to hyperuricemia.
 Arthritis care & research.
 2012 Oct [PubMed PMID: 23024028]|